This is a guest post by Kate Storm, writer at Our Escape Clause.

 Where is it located?

-Cenote Samula is about a 15 minute drive outside of Valladolid, in in a town called Dzitnup (7km south of Valladolid on Highway 180).
-You can see it here in the map:
+Cenote Samula is about a 15-minute drive outside of Valladolid, in a town called Dzitnup (7 km south of Valladolid on Highway 180).
+You can see it here on the map:

 What are the opening hours?

-The Samula Cenote is open 8am to 7pm.
+The Samula Cenote is open from 9 AM to 5 PM.

-Taxis are inexpensive and plentiful–I believe we paid just a few USD for ours each way–and are the easiest and fastest option.
+Taxis are inexpensive and plentiful, and also the fastest option.
+I believe we paid just a few USD each way.

-Collectivos leave from the center of town, across from the church–ask around and someone will point you in the right direction.
-Taxis are so inexpensive, though, that we didn’t find the savings cost effective for such a short ride.
+Colectivos (shared vans) leave from the center of town, across from the church.
+Ask around and someone will point you in the right direction.
+Taxis are so inexpensive, though, that we didn’t find the savings cost-effective for such a short ride.

 READ ALSO: How to get from Cancun to Valladolid